debridge-finance/debridge-launcher/initiator/README.md

-SUPPORTED_CHAINS_DATABASE...- postgres database with listened networks confirgurations SUBMISSIONS_DATABASE...- postgres database with submissions the oracle reacted on MIN_CONFIRMATIONS...- minimal transaction confirmations required to react on the submission event EMAIL_ADDRESS...- api credential to access the chainlink node PASSWORD...- api credential to access the chainlink node
+SUPPORTED_CHAINS_DATABASE...- postgres database with listened networks confirgurations SUBMISSIONS_DATABASE...- postgres database with submissions the oracle reacted on MIN_CONFIRMATIONS...- minimal transaction confirmations required to react on the submission event CHAINLINK_EMAIL...- api credential to access the chainlink node CHAINLINK_PASSWORD...- api credential to access the chainlink node
 ```
 1. Build images(see main readme).